 If a flare-up makes the skin on your hands crack and bleed, try the “soak and smear” technique.

-- Soak your hands in lukewarm water for five to 10 minutes and then pat your hands dry.
+- Soak your hands in lukewarm water for 5-10 minutes and then pat them dry.

 - Next, smear plain petroleum-based ointment all over your hands and put on cotton gloves.
 Glycerin-based ointments also help heal dry, cracked skin.